SEEK FIRST THE KINGDOM!

 How did Jesus go about boosting the moral of His disciples?
 He had them consider the birds and the flowers.
 Thanks to a Heavenly Father, the birds never starve and the flowers are more gloriously adorned than Solomon in all his glory.
 Jesus wanted the disciples to realize that they were of much greater value than birds or flowers that God cared for.
 In fact, they had a much higher purpose than to exist merely for food and clothing.
 Such a limited priority is essentially pagan.
 Yet, it is this pagan desire to survive that hunts us all.
 As refugees at the onset of World War II, our father stood in line for hours to purchase a loaf of bread.
 We were not there for the bread but to escape with our lives from a system that did not value our lives.

 It is the preservation of life that makes the kingdom possible.
-If we value material things more than life, then we shall have no kingdom, not even a nation (Ro.14: 17).
-It is not just any kind of life we must aim for, but a life that pursues righteousness according to what God has willed for mankind (Mt.5: 20; 7: 21).
+If we value material things more than life, then we shall have no kingdom, not even a nation (Romans 14:17).
+It is not just any kind of life we must aim for, but a life that pursues righteousness according to what God has willed for mankind (Matthew 5:20; 7:21).
 Such a life does not concern itself with the next day or the extra hour it may need to fulfill its task.
 It does what is right one day at the time and that is what builds a kingdom or a nation.
-Such a person responds to the invitation of Christ today and allows Him to take control and make that person a member of His kingdom (Ps.95: 8-11; Lk.19: 5).
-And such a person no longer seeks for the kingdom because he/she carries it in his/her heart (Lk.17: 20-21).
+Such a person responds to the invitation of Christ today and allows Him to take control and make that person a member of His kingdom (Psalm 95:8-11; Luke 19:5).
+And such a person no longer seeks for the kingdom because he/she carries it in his/her heart (Luke 17:20-21).